 Azure App Services provides the platform to build and deploy web, mobile or integration applications.
 We can build robust cloud-native apps that can scale as per the need and with complex architecture and secure connections for any platform or device without worrying about the Virtual machine that will host.
 It also offers to accommodate previously built applications to migrate and run as one of the app service types.
 App Service runs and maintains with the help of Azure service fabric that takes care of running the application and its availability.
+Get ready for 100% growth in your tech career!
+Our Azure Certification guarantees you the skills you need for a salary hike, job placement, and interview success.
+Enroll today and watch your future soar!

 This article emphasizes on App Services which is one of the sections in the PaaS category.
 We can make our hands dirty